 Campus-based sports psychology programs, on the other hand, may offer more opportunities to interact with classmates and professors.
 Students participate in the traditional classroom experience and have access to campus resources such as libraries and labs.
-Spending time on campus may also make it easier for students to work with professors on research, or complete internship and practicum requirements.
+Attending a sports psychology school also may make it easier for students to work with professors on research, or complete internship and practicum requirements.

 It's important to note that some online sports psychology programs may still have in person components.
 In these cases, students may be required to participate in brief campus visits or find a placement nearby.
 The way schools manage this varies, so follow up directly to learn more.

 Per the Bureau of Labor Statistics, employment for psychologists is estimated to grow 19 percent from 2014 to 2024.i Sports Psychology graduate programs may also prepare students to enhance or pursue other possible career paths.

 Entry level education requirements vary and may range from a bachelors degree to doctorate for these positions.
 While sport psychology programs may enhance your pursuit of these careers, it is best to conduct your own research into what other elements may be required.